paoloboschini/calliope/README.md

 calliope
 ========

 A calendar mimicking the iCal day view behaviour.
-Everything is made using graphics.
+Everything is made using Graphics.

-It support:
+It supports:

 * basic animations when deleting a task
 * data persistence through xml